sraddepalli/sraddepalli/README.md

 This Srinivasa Raju.

+Having 14+ years of professional experience in IT Infra with Masters education.
+Helping customers with security advisory services on Cloud Migration engagements.

-I am working as Technical Architect in financial services and providing advisory services to the customers and applications teams on Cloud Migration as part of CSA team.
+I am working as **Technical Architect** in financial services and providing advisory services to the customers and applications teams on Cloud Migration as part of CSA team.

 𝐓𝐞𝐜𝐡𝐧𝐢𝐜𝐚𝐥 𝐒𝐤𝐢𝐥𝐥𝐬